-Rocky Mountain Prep Southwest will enroll prekindergarten (full-day), kindergarten (free full-day), and first through fifth grades in the 2021-22 school year.
+Rocky Mountain Prep Southwest will enroll full-day prekindergarten three-year olds through fifth grades in the 2023-24 school year.

 Kindergarten through fifth-grade scholars will be given approximately 35 minutes of homework each evening.
 The expectation is that this homework is done and completed every night and returned to school the next day.
 Pre-K scholars also receive nightly homework.

 RMP Southwest is located on the garden level at the Kepner Community Campus, 911 S Hazel Court, Denver, CO 80219.
 The doors to our main entrance are located off of Hazel and Ford St.

 At Rocky Mountain Prep, supporting our scholars to develop healthy identities, manage their emotions, feel empathy, and maintain healthy and supportive relationships with their teachers and peers is among the most important things we can do.
 Therefore, students participate in an age-appropriate, self-directed, competency-based social-emotional learning curriculum based on the Compass Circle model developed by Valor Collegiate Academies.

 RMP participates in the Denver Public SchoolChoice program.
 Round 1 is open from mid-January to mid-February.
 For specific dates please check the DPS website: http://schoolchoice.dpsk12.org/schoolchoice-round-1/.
 We highly encourage families to apply during Round 1 to be more likely to receive their first choice.
 If you miss the Round 1 window, please check the Denver Public Schools website for when round 2 begins.
 In the past, it has opened around April and closed in August.
 Round 2 enrollment is first-come, first served.